 RJK (Save the Earth Club)

 Once a week, a group of angry 10 year olds meet with us at Art Lab Gnesta.
 They call themselves RJK (Rädda jorden klubben, Save the Earth Club) and explore methods of art and civil disobedience for a better climate policy future.
 They carry a great deal of frustration by trying to change local considerations for the environment and ecology and share the experience of not being heard by adult decision-makers.
 The Monday meetings take different forms, artistic processes are run, movies are recorded, letters and fanzines are printed and future plans are forged.
-Every Friday, they demonstrate stubbornly for the climate outside the town hall, where the upset 10-year-olds ride their monstrous stick horses, among other things.
+They repeatedly demonstrate for the climate outside the town hall, where the upset 10-year-olds ride their monstrous stick horses, among other things.

 The Save the Earth Club uses play and resistance in the sixth mass extinction and works through artistic processes.